Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 House Sparrow.

 Breeds in adjacent territories, occasional pairs occupying buildings or storks' nests in areas visible from my land.
-Largely absent in winter, but the sole record actually on my land was a female joining Tree Sparrows at my feeding station on 14 December 2022.
+Largely absent in winter, but the sole records actually on my land was a female joining Tree Sparrows at my feeding station on 14 December 2022 and a male also at feeders with Tree Sparrows on 26 May 2024.

 Tree Sparrow.